 Parkinson’s Foundation Establishes ‘Dr. Melvin Yahr Research Award’ to Fund Neurology Fellows, Promote Leadership Diversity in Parkinson’s Research

-MIAMI & NEW YORK — The Parkinson’s Foundation today announced its merger with the Melvin Yahr International Parkinson’s Disease Foundation.
-The foundation, based in New York, is named after Melvin D. Yahr, M.D., a pioneer in Parkinson’s disease (PD) research whose work led to the adoption of The medication most commonly given to control the movement symptoms of Parkinson’s, usually with carbidopa.
-It is converted in the brain into dopamine. as a revolutionary new Parkinson’s treatment.
+MIAMI & NEW YORK (October 26, 2017) — The Parkinson’s Foundation today announced its merger with the Melvin Yahr International Parkinson’s Disease Foundation.
+The foundation, based in New York, is named after Melvin D. Yahr, M.D., a pioneer in Parkinson’s disease (PD) research whose work led to the adoption of levodopa as a revolutionary new Parkinson’s treatment.

 “The Parkinson’s Foundation is honored to pay tribute to the many contributions Dr. Melvin Yahr has made to the Parkinson’s community,” said John Kozyak, Esq., chairman of the Parkinson’s Foundation board of directors.
 “We are proud to continue our long-standing tradition of supporting the next generation of Parkinson’s researchers.”